 Anemia occurs when the number of red blood cells is too low to carry the normal amount of oxygen.
 Consequently, the organism is pushed into faster breathing as a compensatory mechanism.

 A pup exposed to high environmental temperatures is likely to suffer heatstroke.
 As a defense mechanism, to cool down the pup may start to pant.
 When a pup pants, it can take as much as 400 breaths per minute.
 If the reason why is your puppy breathing so fast is heatstroke, take it to the vet as soon as possible.

-The term heart failure indicates the heart’s function is impaired to a point it cannot pump enough blood.
-If the heart cannot keep up with the blood and oxygen demand, the pup will start to breath faster in a compensatory effort.
+The term heart failure indicates the heart’s function is impaired to the point it cannot pump enough blood.
+If the heart cannot keep up with the blood and oxygen demand, the pup will start to breathe faster in a compensatory effort.